AriaTheCurseling/obsidian/MOBA/Characters/Berserker.md

 Passive - Fuelled by Emotion

-The berserker builds

-berserker gains joy when hitting enemies and being buffed, gains wrath when getting hit by enemies
+The berserker's motions fuels her abilities, granting them special effects.

+She gains wrath when she is damaged, debuffed or stuns, stack

+, and gains joy when she deals damage, or is healed or buffed.
+Each resource stack separately up to 100, and she is **Enraged** when her

 She is **Serene** when low on emotion, **Wrathfull** when wrath is high, **Joyfull** when joy is high and **Exhilarated**